dimfeld/website/posts/svelte_domless_components.md

 Previously I’ve written about using [Leaflet with Svelte](leaflet_with_svelte), and also about more generally [translating declarative state to imperative APIs](imperative_apis_and_declarative_state).
 Today I’m going to introduce another technique that makes this process much easier.

+You can find an interactive example of these techniques in [the Svelte REPL](https://svelte.dev/repl/36a84bbe2cf74c899ada6380e6e632d8?version=3.29.7) or embedded at the bottom of the page.

 My older attempts at translating this state looked somewhat complex:

 ```javascript